He didn't dream.

 The other cell doors were closed.
 The hallway turned abruptly to the left after a few doors.

-The guard was slumped in the elbow of the hallway.
+A dead MP was slumped in the elbow of the hallway.

 Cloud landed back in his body.
 'I'm not asleep.'
 He rushed over.

 Already Cloud's mind was racing to the most horrifying possible explanations – the worst of which filled him with a hot panic.

 He needed to wake up Tifa.

 He ran back into the room and up to her cot.
 He almost didn't want to do it – she looked so at peace in her sleep.